 The cost of term insurance coverage may vary based on multiple factors, even from one life insurer to others.
 The cost of Rs.
-5 crore term cover with iSelect Star term plan from Canara HSBC Oriental Bank of Commerce Life Insurance would be as follows:
+5 crore term cover with iSelect Smart360 Term Plan from Canara HSBC Life Insurance would be as follows:

 - If you are 30 years old, non-smoking male, your annual premium will be about Rs.
 42,000, or Rs.
 3800 per month